ryl/cybr406-spring2019/notes/security-oauth.md

 OAuth has two different server concepts: authorization and resource servers.

 ### Authorization Server

+* Allows users to grant or deny permission to their personal resources.
+* Issues tokens based on requested grant type.
+* Manages a list of clients allowed to request authorization.

 ### Resource Server

+* Serves up protected resources.
+* A token must be provided to access resources.

 [oauth]: https://oauth.net/2/
 [grant types]: https://oauth.net/2/grant-types/